Forklift Safety Toolbox Talk

-Forklifts are a powerful tool on the construction site but are the unfortunate cause of injuries and fatalities.
-Learn how to prevent those with this toolbox talk.
+Forklifts are a powerful tool on the construction site but are the unfortunate cause of many injuries and fatalities each year.
+In this forklift toolbox talk, learn about forklift safety and how to prevent forklift accidents on the jobsite.

 Forklifts are a part of job sites of all kinds, whether it is a construction site or a warehouse job.
 They are used to move materials to the desired locations that they need to be in.
 You can find these pieces of equipment in two different varieties, ones that are operated by riding on it or ones that are operated by a walking operator.

-Just like all pieces of machinery, there are rules and regulations that need to be followed when operating this type of equipment.
-Depending on the type that you are using, the safety protocols may vary, but overall the same type of precautions are needed.
-It is not only about your safety, but also those around you as well.
+Just like all pieces of machinery, there are rules and regulations that need to be followed when operating forklifts.
+Depending on the type of forklift that you are using, the safety protocols may vary, but overall the same type of forklift safety precautions are needed.
+It is not only about the operator's safety, but also the safety of pedestrians around the forklift as well.

-Unfortunatley, there are several reports of fatalities that have been made revolving around forklift incidents.
-Annually there are about 85 fatalities having to do with forklifts.
+Unfortunately, there are several reports of fatalities that have been made revolving around forklift incidents.
+OSHA reports that annually there are about 85 fatalities having to do with forklifts.
 That is a large number that needs to be reduced.
 One of the biggest risks that there is with forklifts, is being on uneven ground or having an uneven load, and the machine tips over.

 NIOSH (National Institute for Occupational Safety and Health) is a company that specializes in helping to prevent fatalities and injuries on the worksite.
 They will help to revise and change the ways that are being used, which is not safe.
 They have researched different incidents that have happened and what their causes were.